-There are many benefits of the ketogenic diet which have scientific backing.
+There are many benefits of the ketogenic diet that have scientific backing.
 Some of these could be especially interesting for fighters:

 Weight and fat loss.

-For athletes operating in weight class-based sports, like most the martial arts, it’s important to keep their weight in check.
-The ketogenic diet has been shown numerous of times to induce weight loss.
+For athletes operating in weight class-based sports, like most martial arts, it’s important to keep their weight in check.
+The ketogenic diet has been shown numerous times to induce weight loss.
 [1,2,3]

 First of all, when starting the diet, you’ll notice you’ll lose weight very quickly.
 These first kgs you lose are a result of a loss of water in the body.
 If we restrict carbs, the amount of glycogen in the body reduces as well.
 Glycogen holds on to water.
 During the first phase of Keto, water is released together with glycogen.
 This can result in up to a loss of 4 kg.
 These kilos, however, will be put on again, as soon as the person starts eating carbs again.
 This attribute makes the diet perfect to put on weight again after weigh-ins.